How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 What a useful sample edit should show

-A sample edit is not just a test of whether the editor can spot awkward sentences or tidy grammar.
+A sample edit can help you feel more confident before paying for a full developmental edit.
+It is not just a test of whether the editor can spot awkward sentences or tidy grammar.
 If you are buying developmental editing, you need to see how the editor thinks about the book as a whole.

-Use it to judge how the editor reads, what they notice, and whether their comments would help you revise.
-You are looking for useful judgement, not correction alone.
+Use it to judge how the editor reads, what they notice, and whether their comments would actually help you revise.
+You are looking for sound judgement, clear diagnosis, and a good fit, not correction alone.

 Pay attention to how specific the feedback is.
 Does the editor point to clear moments in the text and explain why something is or is not working?
 Do they connect small problems to larger issues, such as structure, pacing, character motivation, argument flow, reader expectation, or genre fit?
 Do they explain their reasoning in plain language?

-The best developmental feedback gives you a clearer sense of what to do next.
-It might not solve every problem for you, but it should make the next revision feel more focused.
+You should also get a clearer sense of what to do next.
+The sample might not solve every problem for you, but it should make the next revision feel more focused.
 You should come away thinking, “I understand the issue now, and I can see how to approach it.”

 Sample edit red flags